 Fabian Neuhaus is a logician and formal ontologist working at the National Institute of Standards and Technology (NIST).

-Robert Arp is a philosopher and ontologist.
+Robert Arp works as an adjunct professor of philosophy, as well as an ontologist and data modeler for various governement contracts, in the Washington, D.C. area.
 He was previously a Research Associate with the National Center for Biomedical Ontology and worked with the Ontology Research Group at the New York State Center of Excellence in Bioinformatics and Life Sciences doing research in foundational ontology and ontology development related to various biomedical domains.
 He has published in ontology, philosophy of biology, philosophy of mind and philosophy in general.

-Kerry Trentelman works at the Defence Science and Technology Organisation.
-She previously worked with the OLT as a Postdoctoral Research Fellow through the National Center for Biomedical Ontology.
+Kerry Trentelman works with the OLT as a Postdoctoral Research Fellow through the National Center for Biomedical Ontology.

 Randall Dipert is the C.S.
 Peirce Professor of American Philosophy in the Department of Philosophy at the University at Buffalo.
 He conducts research in metaphysics, ontology, logic and the philosophy of mathematics.

-Shahid Manzoor is working at Lawrence Berkely National Laboratory (LBNL) as a Bioinformatics Systems Analyst in the Gene Ontology Consortium project.
-Prior to working at LBNL he worked as a Senior Programmer and Analyst in the Referent Tracking Unit research group at New York State Center of Excellence in Bioinformatics and Life Sciences.
+Shahid Manzoor is a Senior Programmer and Analyst in the Referent Tracking Unit at the New York State Center of Excellence in Bioinformatics and Life Sciences.

 Ron Rudnicki is a Senior Research Scientist at CUBRC, Inc.